If you feel like you’re struggling with debt, you’re not alone.

 “It’s generally a good option to pay down credit card debts or personal loans, assuming it’s done responsibly,” says Andrew Weinberg, principal at Silver Fin Capital Mortgage in Great Neck, New York.
 “It can save a lot of money.”

 There are two ways to access home equity – a home equity loan or a home equity line of credit, or HELOC.
 A home equity loan offers a one-time lump sum payment of funds taken as a second mortgage on your home.
-A home equity line of credit is a revolving line of credit that enables you to withdraw money over time as you need it and pay back the loan as you can.
+A home equity line of credit is a revolving line of credit that enables you to withdraw money over time as you need it and pay back the loan in monthly installments, retaining access to reuse the available credit.

 Your home’s equity is its current value minus the loan balance you still owe.
 Tapping too much of your equity is risky, and you could wind up underwater in your mortgage if market conditions turn.
 This means you might owe more on the house than it’s worth, making it difficult for you to move without putting up cash to make up the difference.